The philosophy major helps students respond to every person’s primary task: becoming the person he or she would like to be.

 - Three courses from PHI 100-, 200-, 300-, and 400-level offerings (9 credits)

 - Electives, related or double major (48–62 credits)

 Total Credits for Major: 25–27

 Seniors majoring in philosophy are required to complete a capstone project, usually a paper, that demonstrates the students’ learning over the course of the major.

 This project may be done for a course being taken in the senior year or it may be a research project undertaken with a faculty member.

 Minor: The department offers a minor made up of 18 credits in philosophy.
 Students wishing to minor in philosophy should consult the department chair.

-Presentation of some philosophical work, either the student's capstone paper or some other independent research project, in a public forum.
-The public presentation may include, but is not limited to, a presentation of the paper or project to the Philosophy Club, a poster presentation open to the College, or an Honors colloquium of the College, or the SEPCHE colleges.
+- The public presentation may include, but is not limited to, a presentation of the paper or project to the Philosophy Club, a poster presentation open to the University, or an Honors colloquium at Cabrini or the SEPCHE colleges.